bnkrueger/randomsentencegenerator/README.md

 program called read_from_file.
 If you are not using Python you can delete this function as you will be reading the text file via your other language.

+To generate a random sentence run random_sentence_generator.py and a random sentence will be generated to the file
+name: randomsentence.txt

             USER                            SCRIPT                               FILE
               :                                 :                                 :